midlantica/LovelyBunchOfCoconuts/content/quotes/without-liberty-law-loses-its-nature.md

 ---
-title: "Without liberty, law loses its nature"
+title: 'Without liberty, law loses its nature'
 ---

 ## "Without liberty, law loses its nature and justice loses its meaning."